dikarkik/UndoRedoBuffer/README.md

 ---------------------------------------------------------------------

 TO DO:
+- Tests
 - Print alerts:
     Cannot undo: "No more previous changes were found in the buffer."
     Cannot redo: "No more forward changes were found in the buffer."
+- Readme:
+    Draw the buffer, and the objects stored there.